Chaoticatwithaneviltooth/5005_Project/README.md

 ## Project Title: Leveraging Deep Learning for Subtype Identification and Biomarker Discovery in AML

 ### Project Proposal
-This project aims to utilize advanced deep learning techniques to analyze RNA-seq data from AML patients, identifying distinct molecular subtypes and key biomarkers, thereby facilitating the development of personalized therapeutic strategies.
+This project aims to utilize supervised machine learning models and deep learning techniques to analyze RNA-seq data from AML patients, identifying distinct molecular subtypes and key biomarkers, thereby facilitating the development of personalized therapeutic strategies.

 # Dataset Access